zesterer/thoth/README.md

 A modular, x86_64 micro-kernel operating system for the future

 ![alt tag](https://raw.githubusercontent.com/zesterer/thoth/master/misc/screen-2016-02-23.png "A screenshot of Thoth's state as of 2016-02-23")
+A screenshot of Thoth running on the QEMU virtual machine

 ## Building